ericleasemorgan/reader-toolbox/docs/quips.rst

 Quips
 =====

-This is a list of short remarks -- quips -- behooving the student, researcher, or scholar to keep in mind when using the Reader Toolbox.
+This is a list of remarks -- quips -- behooving the student, researcher, or scholar to keep in mind when using the Reader Toolbox.
 The quips are not necessarily presented in priority order.

 Quip #1